10XGenomics/enclone/README.md

 ## So what is enclone good for?

+There are many ways to use 10x data to study immune biology.
+Thus in the previous section, the red clonotypes may represent responses to antigens in the vaccine.
+But for a given disease
+<i>e.g.</i>COVID-19, one might not yet have a vaccine, and thus one needs a different approach.
-A highly active application for 10x data is <b>finding patient B cell clonotypes that expanded in response to infectious disease</b>.
-These might then be used to design vaccines, e.g. for COVID-19. enclone makes it easy to examine the expanded clonotypes.
-One very powerful tool is to add data that map specificity for the antigens in the disease organism (Setliff, I <i>et al.</i>  2019.  [<b>High-Throughput Mapping of B Cell Receptor Sequences to Antigen Specificity.</b>](https://www.ncbi.nlm.nih.gov/pubmed/31787378) <i>Cell</i> <b>179</b>, 1636-1646.)
+One such approach is to <b> identify patient and survivor B cell clonotypes that expand(ed) in response to infectious disease</b>.
+These antibodies can then be used to design passive or active vaccines.
+One tool enables the mapping of antigen specificity to multiple antigens directly via feature barcoding: LIBRA-seq (Setliff, I <i>et al.</i>  2019.  [<b>High-Throughput Mapping of B Cell Receptor Sequences to Antigen Specificity.</b>](https://www.ncbi.nlm.nih.gov/pubmed/31787378) <i>Cell</i> <b>179</b>, 1636-1646.)

-These data can also be displayed in enclone, so simply picking large clonotypes having high antigen counts immediately yields candidates for vaccine design.
+These data are easy to display in enclone!
+Using enclone, you can easily select candidates for vaccine or therapeutic development by picking large clonotypes with high antigen counts and single or multiple antigen specifities.

-A major goal for us is to add further functionality that will make this process even more effective.
+We are actively working on further functionality that will make this process even more effective.
 ___________________________________________________________________________________________________

 ## Questions